AhmedPeaRL/hcm-orthogonal-interface/presence/images.manifest.md

 Is not an explanation

-Is it a visual trace of silent testimony?
+It is a visual trace of silent testimony.

-Is not descriptive?
+Not descriptive.

-Is not interpreted?
+Not interpreted.